infinity0/msg-notes/causal/01-ordering.rst

 cancel the warning, or at least downgrade its severity, based on how timely we expect the transport to be.

-If we never receive p, we cannot know *for sure* whether the sender was lying or the transport was malicious.
-In the basic case, there is no incentive for the sender to lie, but if we just *assume* the transport is malicious (and take some action A in response to this) then ironically we *give* the sender an incentive to lie - they can frame the transport to induce us to do A, which may have unintended consequences.
+If we never receive p, we cannot know *for sure* whether the author was lying or the transport was malicious.
+In the basic case, there is no incentive for the author to lie, but if we just *assume* the transport is malicious (and take some action A in response to this) then ironically we *give* the author an incentive to lie - they can frame the transport to induce us to do A, which may have unintended consequences.
 So, we should be careful in how we communicate this fault to the user, and not imply blame on any party.